 A CRM doesn't need to be expensive.
 You can always choose a platform that doesn't come with all the bells and whistles.
 Cloud-based ones are your best bet.
 They are equally as efficient compared with on-premise platforms but are more affordable.
 Most vendors offer CRM services on a subscription, and the costs vary depending on the number of users and enabled features.
 Among those vendors that offer smaller CRM versions is SalesForce.
 Their SalesCloud offering has a low starting fee for a basic CRM.

 If your team is always in the field, choose a mobile CRM such as Insightly or SugarCRM.
-But if you need to connect to customers using social networking sites such as Twitter or Facebook, choose social CRMs such as Nimble, Batchbook or BlueCamroo.
+But if you need to connect with customers using social networking sites such as Twitter or Facebook, choose social CRM such as Nimble, Batchbook or BlueCamroo.

 Statistics have proved time and time again that marketing automation tools should be a priority investment, and it's easy to see why.
 Not only does it save companies valuable time and boost engagement, but it also helps generate more business and revenue.